Channel conflict is a situation in which channel partners have to compete against one another or a vendor's internal sales department.

-Channel conflict may also occur among various segments of corporate departments, such as the sales channel.
-For example, the direct contact component of the sales department may have to compete with other sales channels, such as telephone, online and mail campaigns.
+Channel conflict may also occur among various segments of corporate departments, such as in the sales channel.
+For example, the direct contact component of the sales department may have to compete with other sales channels, such as with telephone, online and mail campaigns.